woocommerce/woocommerce/plugins/woocommerce-admin/TESTING-INSTRUCTIONS.md

 Creative Mail
 ```
 (In that order)
-- Verify that the Creative Mail option is toggled off by default.
+- Verify that the Creative Mail option is toggled off by default

 ### Fix double prefixing of navigation URLs #6460